Jharopa/graph-theory-project/README.md

 | Or | \| | ![Or](https://github.com/Jharopa/Markdown/blob/main/readme_media/or.png) |
 | Zero or Many | * | ![Kleene](https://github.com/Jharopa/Markdown/blob/main/readme_media/kleene.png) |

 The implemention of Thompson's Contruction algorithm used in this program can be found in `thompson.py` and is made up of the python classes `State` and `NFA` along with the function `re_to_nfa`.

+Resources used to understand and implement Thompson's Construction:
+- Medium article by Gregory Cernera found [here](https://medium.com/swlh/visualizing-thompsons-construction-algorithm-for-nfas-step-by-step-f92ef378581b)
+- Blog post by Russ Cox found [here](https://swtch.com/~rsc/regexp/regexp1.html)
+- Lectures by Ian McLoughlin found [here](https://web.microsoftstream.com/video/d6d9a2d8-b23e-4abf-b1b7-af3a2d44b82f), [here](https://web.microsoftstream.com/video/634e1883-ad11-447f-971a-cb7965355c13?referrer=https:%2F%2Flearnonline.gmit.ie%2F) and [here](https://web.microsoftstream.com/video/4012d43a-bb46-4ceb-8aa9-2ae598539a32)
+- Thompson's Construction Wikipedia page found [here](https://en.wikipedia.org/wiki/Thompson%27s_construction)

 ### String Matching Algorithm
 The string matching algorithm, used to match a given string against the NFA created from a regular expression, is implemented again in `thompson.py`, found in the `NFA` classes member function `match`.
 This `match` function subsequently uses the recursive helper function `followes` which is a member function of the class `State`.